rjwing71/ElectricImp/README.md

 # SalesforceHeroku

-Exsample of Salesforce integration via a custom Heroko application.
+Example of Salesforce integration via a custom Heroko application.
 This is accomplished via the Salesforce/Heroku connector rather than the FORCE.com REST API as in the [Salesforce FORCE.com integration](https://github.com/electricimp/Salesforce).

 ## Intro - What you need